EricRohlfs/html-au/README.md

 Unlike HTMX, HTML-AU does not try to conform to [HATEOAS](https://en.wikipedia.org/wiki/HATEOAS)

 Uses the fundamentals of get and post to pass data between components.
-Can even pass data to the sever the pass then pass the response to the component.
+Can even pass data to the sever then pass the response to the component.

 ## Install
 ```npm i html-au```